lenguyenhaohiep/formless3/README.md

 ![GitHub Logo](https://raw.githubusercontent.com/lenguyenhaohiep/formless3/master/Screenshots/import.png)

-4/ Click the button **Lock** to sign your form, you can enter the PGP private key and the passphrase (digital signing) to sign your form.
-If you leave them empty, your form is only locked (eletrical signing)
+4/ Click the button **Lock**, you can enter the PGP private key and the passphrase (digital signing) to sign your form.

+If you leave them empty, your form is only locked (electronic signing)

 ![GitHub Logo](https://raw.githubusercontent.com/lenguyenhaohiep/formless3/master/Screenshots/sign.png)